PathFinder: A unified approach for handling paths in graph query languages: Backbone of and the WALK Semantics

-The algorithm explores the product of $G$ and $\mathcal{A}$ using either BFS or DFS, starting from $(v,q_0)$.
-In line 6 we initialize a search state based on $(v,q_0)$, and add it to \textsf{Open} and \textsf{Visited}.
-Lines 9--11 check whether the zero-length path containing $v$ is an answer (in which case $v$ needs to be a node in $G$).
-The main loop of line 12 is the classical BFS/DFS algorithm that pops an element from \textsf{Open} (line 13), and starts exploring its neighbors in $G_\times$.
-When exploring each state $(n,q,e,prev)$ in $\textsf{Open}$, we scan all the transitions $(q,a,q')$ of $\mathcal{A}$ that originate from $q$, and look for neighbors of $n$ in $G$ reachable by an $a$-labeled edge (line 14).
-Here, writing $(n',q',edge')\in \textsf{Neighbors}((n,q,edge,prev),G,\mathcal{A})$ simply means that $\rho(edge')=(n,n')$ in $G$, and that $(q,\lambda(edge'),q')$ belongs to the transition relation of $\mathcal{A}$.
-If the pair $(n',q')$ has not been visited yet, we add it to $\textsf{Visited}$ and $\textsf{Open}$, which allows it to be expanded later on in the algorithm (lines 15--18).
-Furthermore, if $q'$ is also a final state, and $n'$ was not yet added to $\textsf{ReachedFinal}$ (line 19), we found a new solution; meaning a \textsf{WALK} from $v$ to $n'$ whose label is in the language of \texttt{regex}.
-This walk can then be reconstructed using the $prev$ part of search states stored in \textsf{Visited} in a standard fashion (function \textsc{getPath}).
-Finally, we need to explain why the $\textsf{ReachedFinal}$ set is used to store each previously undiscovered solution in line 20.
-Basically, since our automaton is non-deterministic and can have multiple final states, two things can happen: \begin{itemize} \item[(i)] The automaton might be ambiguous, meaning that there could be two different runs of the automaton that accept the same word in $\mathcal{L}(\texttt{regex})$.
-This, in turn, could result in the same path being returned twice, which is incorrect. \item[(ii)] There could be two different paths $p$ and $p'$ in $G$ that link $v$ to some $n$, and such that both $\lab(p)\in \mathcal{L}(\texttt{regex})$ and $\lab(p')\in \mathcal{L}(\texttt{regex})$, but the accepting runs of $\mathcal{A}$ on these two words end up in different end states of $\mathcal{A}$.
-Again, this could result with $n$ and a path to it being returned twice. \end{itemize} Both of these problems are solved by using the \textsf{ReachedFinal} set, which stores a node the first time it is returned as a query answer (i.e. as an endpoint of a path reaching this node).
-Then, each time we try to return the same node again, we do so only if the node was not returned previously (line 19).
-This basically means that for each node that is a query answer, a single path is returned, without any restrictions on the automaton used for modeling the query.
+The algorithm explores the product $G_\times(\cA,G)$ using either BFS (if \textit{Open} is a queue) or DFS (if \textit{Open} is a stack), starting from $(v,q_0)$.
+It starts by initializing the data structures and setting up the start node in $G_\times$ (lines 2--5).
+The main loop of line 6 is the classical BFS/DFS algorithm that pops an element $(n,q,e,prev)$ from \textit{Open} (line 7) and starts exploring its neighbors in $G_\times$ (lines 11--14).
+When exploring $(n,q,e,prev)$, we scan all the transitions $(q,a,q')$ of $\cA$ that originate from state $q$, and look for neighbors of $n$ in $G$ reachable by an $a$-labeled edge (line 11).
+The test $(n',q',\mathit{edge}')\in$ Neighbors$((n,q,\mathit{edge},\mathit{prev}),G,\cA)$ in line 11 checks whether $\rho(\mathit{edge}')=(n,n')$ in $G$, and whether $(q,\lambda(\mathit{edge}'),q')$ is a transition of $\cA$.
+If the pair $(n',q')$ has not been visited yet, we add it to $\textit{Visited}$ and $\textit{Open}$ (lines 12--14), which allows it to be expanded later on in the algorithm.
+When popping from \textit{Open} in line 7, we also check if $q$ is a final state and that $n$ has not been reached by a solution path yet (line 8).
+In this case we found a new solution; i.e., a walk from $v$ to $n$ whose label is in the language of \rgx, so we add it to \textit{Solutions} (line 10) and record it as reached (line 9).
+The $\textit{ReachedFinal}$ set is used to ensure that each solution is returned only once.
+Basically, since our automaton is non-deterministic and can have multiple final states, two things can happen: \begin{itemize} \item[(i)] The automaton might be ambiguous, that is, it could have multiple accepting runs on the same word.
+This, in turn, could result in the same path being returned twice, which is incorrect. \item[(ii)] There could be two different paths $p$ and $p'$ in $G$ from $v$ to some $n$, such that both $\lab(p)\in \mathcal{L}(\rgx)$ and $\lab(p')\in \mathcal{L}(\rgx)$, but the accepting runs of $\cA$ on these two words end up in different end states of $\cA$.
+Again, this could result with $n$ and a path to it being returned twice. \end{itemize} Both issues are handled using the \textit{ReachedFinal} set, which allows a solution to be recorded only once (lines 8--10).
+So, for each node that is a query answer, a single path is returned, without any restrictions on the automaton used for modeling the query.